 MADISON FALCONER

-In 2023, Madison graduated with her BFA from the USC Glorya Kaufman School of Dance.
-At USC, Madison studied Composition under the mentorship of William Forsythe, Thomas McManus, Patrick Corbin, Dawn Stoppiello, d.
+Madison Falconer is a Michigan Raised, Los Angeles based Choreographer, Dancer, and Creative Producer.
+She earned her BFA in Dance from the USC Glorya Kaufman School of Dance in 2023 and her Master’s in Arts Leadership from the USC Thornton School of Music in 2025.
+At USC, Madison studied Composition under the mentorship of William Forsythe, Jodie Gates, Kyle Abraham, Thomas McManus, Dawn Stoppiello, d.
 Sabela grimes, and Jermaine Spivey.
 She focused her Occupational Science and Compositional research on methods for making dance more accessible to diverse audiences.
-During her time at USC Madison Co-Produced and Directed tens of interactive arts events to cultivate community and play in unconventional spaces.
+During her time at USC Madison Produced and Directed several interactive arts events to cultivate community and play in unconventional spaces.

 Madison is interested in multi-sensory surrealism, the blending and bending of different mediums to emphasize natural space and pace of everyday life.